ev3lessons/FLL-Tutorials/index.md

 # Who are we?

 We are the founders of EV3Lessons.com.
-We have helped more than 240,000 users in 175 countries learn to program with LEGO MINDSTORMS.
+We have helped more than 250,000 users in 175 countries learn to program with LEGO MINDSTORMS.
 [Visit EV3Lessons.com](http://www.ev3lessons.com).
-You can expect FLL Tutorials to have provide the same high-quality lessons, resources and materials as EV3Lessons.
+You can expect FLL Tutorials to provide the same high-quality lessons, resources and materials as EV3Lessons.

 We have over seven years of experience in FIRST LEGO League, including winning the Champion's Award at World Festival 2018.
 As _FIRST_ alumni, we are committed to _Gracious Professionalism_ and _Coopertition_ and providing the building blocks of learning for every one of the 35,000 teams globally.